 A lot of the sealers sold in these environments and scenarios are designed for tile and non-porous materials.
 They contain topical epoxies, acrylics, and waxes which are all very harmful for natural stone.

-Natural Stone, which includes marble, travertine, limestone, granite, onyx, quartzite, and is even part of some terrazzo contain pores.
+Natural Stone, which includes marble, travertine, limestone, granite, onyx, quartzite, and is even part of some terrazzo contains pores.
 These pores are the openings in the stone that allow it to “breathe” and release moisture and gas.
 If your natural stone does not breathe it will eventually deteriorate and stain.
-Topical Sealers do not allow natural stone to “breathe.”
+Topical sealers do not allow natural stone to “breathe.”

 Classic Marble Restoration, Inc. utilizes high-quality impregnating sealers that are specific to the type of stone that needs application.
 If your stone is porous – it should be sealed.
 It’s that simple.